beingfluid/IntegrateNow/Chapter1_ConceptualAsides.md

 ## HTTP Headers

 &nbsp;&nbsp;&nbsp;&nbsp;Client and Server can pass the extra bit of information with the request and response using HTTP headers.
+The Server determines which headers are supported or required.

 &nbsp;&nbsp;&nbsp;&nbsp;The most widely used HTTP Headers are: